gyrusdentatus/nym-ansible/README.md

 You may find the tags with some brief description in the next section.

-**NOTE:** This role does extensive checks so it would not overwrite any of your critical files, including the binary swapping - which does not proceed if the process is still running but nevertheless I am not responsible for any damage done to your node.
+**NOTE:** This role does extensive checks so it would not overwrite any of your critical files but as always, use with caution.

 ## Using this role (complete deployment of Cosmos mainnet hub 4 node)